Devin

 Parallel Multi-Agent Orchestration (MultiDevin)

 Devin can break down large tasks and delegate them to a team of managed Devin sessions running in parallel, each in its own isolated VM.
-A coordinator Devin scopes work, monitors progress, resolves conflicts, and compiles results — enabling large-scale migrations, bulk test coverage, and parallel research across many files or modules simultaneously.
+A coordinator Devin scopes work, monitors progress, resolves conflicts, and compiles results, enabling large-scale migrations, bulk test coverage, and parallel research across many files or modules simultaneously.

 Autonomous Computer Use & Visual Testing

 Devin has access to a full Linux desktop environment with mouse and keyboard, letting it interact with web apps, desktop apps, and terminal UIs just like a human.
 After creating a PR, Devin can autonomously start the app, execute multi-step UI flows, take screenshots for visual verification, and deliver an annotated screen recording as proof of testing.
+The Test Recording Viewer surfaces rich test-result cards with pass/fail summaries and full playback, so reviewers can verify UI behavior without re-running the session.

 Scheduled & Event-Driven Automation

 Devin sessions can be scheduled to run automatically on a recurring cron-based schedule (hourly, daily, weekly, or custom) or triggered in real-time by on-call events such as CI failures, Sentry errors, PagerDuty alerts, and Linear ticket labels.
-Enterprise users get event-driven automation where new Devin instances spin up proactively as incidents occur.

 Knowledge Base & Persistent Memory

 Devin maintains a persistent, team-wide Knowledge Base of tips, codebase-specific context, deployment workflows, and tribal knowledge that it automatically retrieves when relevant across all sessions.
-Knowledge can be pinned to specific repos, organized in folders, and promoted to enterprise-wide scope — and Devin proactively suggests new knowledge items based on session interactions.

 Playbooks for Reusable Workflows

-Skills — Repo-Committed Procedure Files
+Skills, Repo-Committed Procedure Files

 Skills are SKILL.md files committed directly to repositories that teach Devin reusable step-by-step procedures for testing, deploying, and investigating codebases.
-Devin auto-discovers skills across all connected repos at session start, suggests new skills after learning something during a session, and follows the open Agent Skills standard for cross-tool compatibility.

-Devin Review — Autonomous PR Code Review
+Devin Review, Autonomous PR Code Review

 Devin Review is a full-service code review platform that automatically analyzes GitHub PRs, groups diff changes logically, detects copy/move operations, catches bugs by confidence level, and posts inline comments synced to GitHub.
-Auto-Review triggers automatically when PRs are opened or updated, and Auto-Fix can autonomously push corrective code changes to the branch.

 Data Analyst Agent (DANA)